finnhvman/matter/README.md

 🎈 Matter is gas.
 It's highly compressible so delivery can be performed in compact formats like gzip or brotli.

 ⚡️ Matter is plasma.
-It's just CSS, relying almost exclusively on class selectors making it lightning fast.
+It's just CSS relying almost exclusively on class selectors making it lightning fast.

 ## 💬 Contact